Anson2Leung/Anson2Leung.github.io/projects/ics212database.md

 ### Reading data

-Adding data to the linkedlist from a txt file
+Adding data to the linkedlist "database" from a txt file
 ```c
 void writefile(struct record* database, char filename[])
 {